 From personnel and operations to communications and customer service - not to mention the quality of the racing itself - Quigley and his team established the standard for track operations everywhere.
 The Meadowlands became a cash cow for the New Jersey Sports and Exposition Authority, with many millions of dollars passing through its mutuel windows.

 One of Quigley's most unforgettable moments was Meadowlands Pace night on July 18, 1980.
 While a crowd of 42,000 watched Hall of Fame Immortal Niatross win harness racing's first $1 million race, the Meadowlands handled more than $4 million on track, the most ever for a single night's program.
 A few weeks later, on August 6, the Meadowlands hosted the $2,011,000 Woodrow Wilson, the first $2 million purse in the history of horse racing.

 While at The Big M, Quigley helped pioneer the use of simulcasting at New Jersey racetracks, and he takes great pride in having been part of the negotiating team that brought the Hambletonian Stake to East Rutherford in 1981.
 After eight years at the Meadowlands, Quigley moved on to build another New Jersey track, Garden State Park, which had not held races since its grandstand burned down in 1977.
 Quigley served as Garden State Park's president until 1992.
 He went on to design and construct Retama Park in San Antonio, Texas, where he served as that track's president until his retirement in 1995.

-Bob Quigley is the father of three children, son Kevin and daughters Kelly and Karen.
-He has five grandchildren.
-Bob and his wife Wanda reside in Hallandale Beach, Florida.
+Robert Quigley passed away on February 17, 2020 at the age of 90.
+He is the father of three children, son Kevin and daughters Kelly and Karen, and five grandchildren.
+He and his wife Wanda resided in Hallandale Beach, Florida.